jpdesigns316/linux-config/README.md

 # Linux Server Configuration

 This is project 5 of the [Udacity] (http://www.udacity.com) nanoDegree for [Full Stack Web Developer] (https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
-The purpose of this proect was to learn how to set up the network configuration via a Linux server.
+The purpose of this project was to learn how to set up the network configuration via a Linux server.
 Network security is important to have and to be able to configure.
-As a Full Stack Web Developer, one would neeed to know how this process works without having a Linux System Administartor setting things up.
+As a Full Stack Web Developer, one would need to know how this process works without having a Linux System administrator setting things up.

 *NOTE:* **DO NOT** navigate through the system as root.
-After creating the 'grader' account and giving him adminitrator permissions (use of sudo), immediately change to that user.
+After creating the 'grader' account and giving him administrator permissions (use of sudo), immediately change to that user.
 Navigating a Linux system as root can be a security risk.

 # Table of Contents
 1. [Getting Started] (#getting-started)
 2. [Updating, Upgrading, and Installing] (#updating-upgrading-and-unstalling)
 3. [Configuring Timezone to UTC] (#configuring-timezone-to-utc)
 4. [Modifying SSH port] (#modifying-SSH-port)
+5. [Making Account Secure] (#making-account-secure)
-5. [What is a Firewall] (#what-is-a-firewall) also include how to set up UFW.
+6. [What is a Firewall] (#what-is-a-firewall) also include how to set up UFW.
-6. [Prepping Linux Filesystem to run Python web server] (#prepping-linux-filesystem-to-run-python-web-server)
+7. [Configuring Protgres SQL] (#configuring-protgres-sql)
+8. [Configure Web Server] (#configure-web-server)
-7. [Sources Used] (#sources-used)
+9. [Sources Used] (#sources-used)

 ---
 ## Getting started